Find Trade Colleges

 Read More…

-Minnesota State Community and Technical College ranked #8 on this year’s Most Popular Construction Trades Associate Degree Trade Schools in Minnesota list.
-M State is a moderately-sized public school located in the remote town of Fergus Falls.
+Minnesota State Community and Technical College came in at #8 in this year’s edition of the Most Popular Construction Trades Associate Degree Trade Schools in Minnesota ranking.
+M State is a moderately-sized public school located in the town of Fergus Falls.

 Full Construction Trades at Minnesota State Community and Technical College Report

-With a ranking of #8, Northwest Technical College did quite well on this year’s most popular schools for construction trades students working on their associate degree.
-NTC is a small public school located in the remote town of Bemidji.
+Northwest Technical College ranked #8 on this year’s Most Popular Construction Trades Associate Degree Trade Schools in Minnesota list.
+NTC is a fairly small public school located in the town of Bemidji.

 About 8% of the students majoring in construction trades at the school are women while 92% are male.